Color by Filter

 Related Tools

-Section titled “Related Tools”- Quick Color - Radial marking menu for rapid color assignment to selected elements
+Section titled “Related Tools”- Quick Color - Radial marking menu for rapid color assignment

-- Export VG - Save and share visibility/graphics settings
+- Export VG - Save and share Visibility/Graphics settings

 - Isolate by Filter - Isolate elements by category, type, or other criteria